SaloniSaini02/PUI2018_ss12513/HW8_ss12513/README.md

 * The data from Staten Island from the year 2016 is used to create the plot.

 ![Create test.csv](Average-Sale-Price-Staten-Island.png)
+Figure 1: Plot of Average Sale Price of houses sold in Staten Island in the year 2016 by zipcode

 ## Assignment 2